Enlisted Commission Program STA-21

 Seaman to Admiral-21 (STA-21) is a full-time undergraduate education and commissioning program open to enlisted personnel of all paygrades and ratings who meet the eligibility requirements specified OPNAVINST 1420.1B, the Enlisted to Officer Commissioning Programs Application Administrative Manual.

-NAVADMIN 104/19 formally announced submission deadlines for FY-2020.
+NAVADMIN 152/20 formally announced submission deadlines for FY-2021.
 The information below is taken directly from that NAVADMIN.

-Deadline for submission of applications for the FY-20 STA-21 program is 1 July 2019.
+Deadline for submission of applications for the FY-21 STA-21 program is 1 July 2020.
 Application packages must be postmarked on or before the deadline date.
 It is recommended that applications be mailed prior to the deadline as early submission allows timely feedback to the Sailor for submission of missing or illegible documents.
-Deadline for submission of additional documentation to the package of an applicant is 1 August 2019.
+Deadline for submission of additional documentation to the package of an applicant is 1 August 2020.
 No additional documents can be added after this date.
-The selection board is scheduled to convene in September 2019 and the selectees will be announced via MyNavy Portal.
+The selection board is scheduled to convene in September 2020 and the selectees will be announced via NAVADMIN.

-The following target options and core are open for application for the FY-20 Selection Board: Surface Warfare Officer (SWO), SWO/Engineering, Nuclear (Surface/Sub), Special Warfare, Explosive Ordnance Disposal, Naval Flight Officer, Naval Aviator, Civil Engineering Corps, Nurse Corps and Information Professional.
+The following target options and core are open for application for the FY-21 Selection Board: Surface Warfare (SWO), Surface Warfare Engineering (SWO/ED), Nuclear (Surface/Sub), Special Warfare, Explosive Ordnance Disposal, Naval Flight Officer, Pilot, Civil Engineering Corps, Nurse Corps and Information Professional.

-The following communities have zero select opportunity for FY-20: Human Resources, Intelligence, Information Warfare, Medical Corps, Supply Corps, Surface Warfare Officer/Information Professional (SWO/IP), Oceanography (OCEANO) and SWO/OCEANO.
+The following target options have zero select opportunity for the FY-21 Selection Board: Human Resources, Intelligence, Information Warfare, Medical Corps, Supply Corps, Surface Warfare Officer/Information Professional (SWO/IP), Oceanography (OCEANO) and SWO/OCEANO.

-The following information addresses lessons learned from the FY-19 STA-21 selection process and board.
+The following information addresses lessons learned from the FY-20 STA-21 selection process and board.
 This information is provided to preclude common errors:

-- Of the 323 applications received for FY-19, only 305 were board eligible.
-A total of 50 were selected to participate in the FY-19 STA-21 Program.
+- Of the 323 applications received for FY-20, only 305 were board eligible.
+A total of 55 were selected to participate in the FY-20 STA-21 Program.

 - Each year, packages are not considered due to non-qualifying scholastic aptitude test (SAT) or American college test (ACT) test scores, missing commanding officer (CO) endorsement/recommendation, recent non-judicial punishment, missing physical fitness assessment (PFA) cycles, missing or illegible submission of documents, and not meeting program age or PFA requirements.

 - Minimum eligibility requirements must be met before submitting an application.
 Applications should be mailed only when fully completed.
-Officer interview boards shall consist of three officers.
-The applicants CO may not be a board member and should not submit an interview appraisal sheet.
-The COs personal interview should be conducted only after the application is complete and the officer interview board has submitted their appraisals.
-The full picture of academic and officer potential of the applicant can only be determined by reviewing the SAT/ACT scores, high school/college transcripts, and a completed application package.
+Officer interview boards shall consist of three officers, the applicant CO may not be a board member and should not submit an interview appraisal sheet.
+The personal interview of the CO should be conducted only after the application is complete and the officer interview board has submitted their appraisals.
+The full picture of an applicant academic and officer potential can only be determined by reviewing the SAT/ACT scores, high school/college transcripts and a completed application package.